 Primary Connector Miscellaneous Pins – OCP Bay (Primary Connector)

 This section provides the miscellaneous pin assignments for the pins on the Primary Connector OCP Bay.
-The AC/DC specifications are defined in Section XXX.
+The AC/DC specifications are defined in the PCIe CEM Specification, Rev 4.0 and Section 3.12.
 An example connection diagram is shown in Figure XXX.

-Table 18: Card Pin Descriptions – Miscellaneous
+Table 19: Pin Descriptions – Miscellaneous 2